A Determination of ${\alpha}_s(m_Z)$ at ${\bf aN^3LO_{QCD}}\otimes {\bf {NLO}_{QED}}$ Accuracy from a Global PDF Analysis: Closure tests

 Closer inspection of Table~\ref{tab:Rbv_alphas} reveals that while the value of $\alpha_s$ determined with fixed covariance matrix deviates on average from the true value by an amount which is consistent with its nominal uncertainty, it nevertheless displays a pull $P$ well above one.
 We have checked that this pull remains approximately constant when increasing the number $N_r$ of runs: the deviation of the mean from the truth decreases but so does its uncertainty.
 This means that whereas in each run the deviation of the best-fit $\alpha_s$ from truth is consistent with its uncertainty (because $R_{bv}\sim 1$), the distribution of best-fits about the true value is asymmetric, so on average biased.
 In a closure test this bias can be reduced by increasing the number $N_r$ of runs, but a real-world determination of course will consist of a single run, hence it is important to understand the origin of the bias.

 We have traced this bias to the positivity constraints imposed in the PDF fit, see Sect.~3.1.3 of Ref.~\cite{Ball:2021leu} for a detailed discussion.
 Results found both with the TCM and CRM after removing these constraints are shown in Table~\ref{tab:Rbv_alphas}.
 It is clear that while the bias-variance ratio is unchanged, the pull is now below one, showing that the bias has disappeared.
+Also, in Fig.~\ref{fig:failed_multiCT} we compare the results obtained with and without positivity for the individual $N_r$ determinations of $\alpha_s(m_Z)$ using the TCM.
+We show both a comparison of the result with its central value $\alpha_s^{(j)}$ and uncertainty $\sigma_\alpha^{(j)}$ to the underlying truth $\bar{\alpha}_s=0.118$, and the histogram of normalized bias $\mathcal{R}_{\rm bv}^{(j)}$, Eq.~(\ref{eq:alphas_Rbv}), superposed to a univariate Gaussian, which is its expected distribution.

+It is clear from the figure that the distribution of $\alpha_s^{(j)}$ values is to the same good approximation Gaussian with or without positivity, in agreement with the fact that the bias-variance ratio with and without positivity remains the same: the distribution of results about the mean is in each case compatible with its uncertainty and symmetric.
+However, the distribution of results about the true value without positivity is also symmetric, while with positivity it is biased, as it is clear from Fig.~\ref{fig:failed_multiCT} (left) where it is clear that with positivity the number of values of $\alpha_s^{(j)}$ above the horizontal line is larger than the number of values below.
+We conclude that positivity results in a bias that produces an offset of the center of the distribution of $\alpha_s^{(j)}$ values with respect to the true value.

 The impact of positivity can be understood by noting that in the vicinity of kinematic boundaries the data uncertainty is necessarily non-Gaussian, because a Gaussian always has an infinite tail which extends in the region of negative cross-sections.
 However, experimental data uncertainties are assumed to be Gaussian and treated as such in the data replica generation, which may generate negative data replicas.
 This may then lead to an inconsistency between the distribution of optimized PDF replicas, which are constrained to lead to positive predictions, and that of the underlying data.